kapteyn-astro/kapteyn/SPHINX/intro.rst

 There is a known problem with Apple's llvm-gcc-4.2 compiler.
 This compiler is known to crash with an internal compiler error (Segmentation fault: 11) when WCSLIB routine wcserr.c is compiled.
-It may help when the clang compiler is used instead of llvm-gcc-4.2.
-To do so, prefix a shell variable definition to the install command like this::
+For this reason, setup.py tries to detect this compiler and use the clang compiler instead.
+If compilation still fails, one could try to prefix a shell variable definition to the install command like this::

    export CC=CLANG; python setup.py install ...